Fact checkedFact Checked

 This article will explore what trauma is, common types of trauma, common reactions to trauma, including symptoms of depression and anxiety, and the necessary steps to heal from trauma.
 By gaining a deeper understanding of the subject, you can begin to regain control of your life and navigate the path to recovery.

 Everyone experiences trauma differently; what may be traumatic for one person may not necessarily be so for another.
-Regardless of the type of trauma you’ve experienced, there are strategies out there to help you heal from trauma and live a happy, fulfilled life.
+Regardless of the type of trauma you’ve experienced, there are strategies out there to help you heal from traumatic experiences and live a happy, fulfilled life:

 How To Heal From Trauma